sarrietav-dev/braindump/content/source material/sermons/From Trouble to Triumph, Part 3 A.md

   - sermons
   - faith
 ---

-# From Trouble to Triumph, Part 3A

 Link to the sermon:

-<iframe style="border-radius:12px" src="https://open.spotify.com/embed/episode/6Va8TIpvNvaLyJQa4ZgxlM?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Zm6vMkN5EcQ?si=RJexLP30ZDQi11iY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Trials serve to reveal the legitimacy or illegitimacy of our faith.
 They determine whether a person trusts and loves God in difficult times or not.
 This is the main theme James seeks to address in his epistle.